bchelp/Blockchain-Contingent-Labor-Releases/README.md

 Made it so that when a new timesheet is loaded, we will only copy over the valid timesheet rows from the previous week's timesheet.

 Upgraded to IBM Blockchain Platform (IBP) v2

+<h3>1/20 Release</h3>
+We added the ability to download a PDF of time sheets.
+This is especially helpful when there are many accounts and a screenshot will not capture the whole screen.

+Warranty Contractor process established for select supplier (CTG) - this enhancement allows Managers to initiate a warranty process for contractors who left during their warranty period.
+Their time sheets will be flagged so IBM knows they are non-billable, and the contractor won't be able to submit more time sheets.

+Supplier invoices will now include the Payment Due Date, Paid Date, and Payment Document Number

 <h3>12/3 Release</h3>